 The loan proceeds will be disbursed and applied to your student’s account at Catholic University.
 Any excess funds on the student's account will be refunded by paper check or direct deposit (if requested).
 The University Refund Processing Schedule and individual contact information is available from the Office of Enrollment Services - Student Financial Services.

 Direct Loan Exit Counseling

-The federal government requires that students participate in Loan Exit Counseling prior to leaving or graduating from college so that you will know your rights and responsibilities.
+The federal government requires that students participate in Loan Exit Counseling prior to leaving or graduating from college so that they will know their rights and responsibilities.
 During Exit Counseling, you will also be given information about deferment and forbearance options and how to get the necessary forms.
-Even though you have a six-month grace period, the Exit Counseling process will help you set up a repayment plan, a direct withdrawal and a payment date.
+Even though you have a six-month grace period, the Exit Counseling process will help you set up a repayment plan, a direct withdrawal, and a payment date.
 The Department of Education hosts Direct Loan Exit Counseling at studentaid.gov.
 The online session should take about 20 minutes to complete.